 - If you are taking a trip this summer, send for brochures and maps and have your children read them aloud with you.

 - Don’t ignore the value of graphic novels or a popular book series like the Twilight books.
 These are great ways to encourage adolescents to read more.
-If you are having trouble finding books that your kids want to read try these resources from the International Reading Association: Children's Reading Choices Young Adult Reading Choices;
+If you are having trouble finding books that your kids want to read try these resources from the International Literacy Association:

 - Don’t just focus on storybooks.
 Kids often prefer to read about fact rather than fiction, including books and articles about the environment, animals, current events, sports, and other factual topics.
 Talk to them about what they like and help them find reading materials that match those interests.